mockoon/commons/CONTRIBUTING.md

 ## Open a pull request

-Open a pull request to be merge in the `master` branch.
-All branches should start from `master` and must be merged into `master`.
+Open a pull request to be merge in the `main` branch.
+All branches should start from `main` and must be merged into `main`.
 Ask maintainers to review the code and be prepared to rework your code if it does not match the style or do not follow the way it's usually done (typing, reducer, etc).